Olympus E-M1X vs Sony A7R III

 - Less heavy: Has a lower weight (by 347g or 35 percent) and is thus easier to take along.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More heavily discounted: Has been on the market for longer (launched in October 2017).

-If the number of relative strengths (bullet points above) is taken as a guide, the A7R III is the clear winner of the contest (11 : 7 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the A7R III emerges as the winner of the match-up (11 : 8 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus E-M1X and the Sony A7R III place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.